ColorMan777/Linux-GUI-Packages-Backup-Tool/README.md

 <b>sudo apt install zenity</b>

 (Note that this command will only work for Linux distributions that use APT, like Debian, Ubuntu, PopOS!, ...)
 You can read more about zenity here : https://doc.ubuntu-fr.org/zenity

+<b>This script ignores missing packages (if you got a newer version of your distributions for example), so some packages can be missing in the end.</b>

 <i>Dependencies : zenity, bash</i>